MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/02-Get Transactions/how-to-get-internal-transactions-by-hash.md

 </TabItem>
 </Tabs>

-### Step-by-Step Explanation: How to Check Internal Transaction with Hash ID
+### Step-by-Step Explanation: How to Check Internal Transactions with Hash ID

-1. **Initialize Moralis**: Begin by initializing Moralis in your chosen programming language (JavaScript, TypeScript, or Python) using your unique API key.
-This step establishes the connection with Moralis services.
+1. **Initialize Moralis**: Commence by initializing Moralis in your preferred programming language—be it JavaScript, TypeScript, or Python—using your unique API key.
+This foundational step establishes the connection with Moralis services.

-2. **Specify Wallet Address**: Identify the wallet address for which you want to retrieve transaction hash IDs.
-This address is associated with the transactions you aim to explore.
+2. **Specify Wallet Address**: Identify the wallet address for which you intend to retrieve internal transactions by hash ID.
+This address is directly associated with the transactions you aim to explore.

 3. **Set Blockchain Chain**: Define the blockchain chain on which the transactions occurred.
-Specify the appropriate chain parameter, such as "eth" for Ethereum.
+Specify the appropriate chain parameter, such as "eth" for Ethereum, ensuring accurate retrieval of relevant data.

-4. **Fetch Wallet Transactions**: Use Moralis API's `getWalletTransactions` or a similar endpoint to fetch all transactions associated with the specified wallet address on the chosen blockchain chain.

-5. **Extract Transaction by Hash ID**: with `get_transaction` endpoint to retrieve comprehensive details of the specified transaction.
-This may include information such as sender, receiver, amount, and timestamp.
+4. **Extract Transaction by Hash ID**: Utilize the `getInternalTransactions` endpoint to retrieve comprehensive details of the specified transaction.
+This may encompass vital information such as sender, receiver, amount, and timestamp.

-6. **Print or Process Hash IDs**: Print the extracted hash IDs or process them based on your requirements.
-This step is essential for developers integrating this functionality into their applications.
+5. **Print or Process Hash IDs**: Once the internal transactions are fetched, print the extracted hash IDs or process them based on your specific requirements.
+This step is crucial for developers integrating this functionality into their applications.

 ## Step 3: Run the script